How do I apply for aid at Michigan Tech?

 What is an Expected Family Contribution (EFC) and how is it used?

 The Department of Education calculates the EFC based on the information you provide on the FAFSA.
-The EFC determines your eligibility for the Federal Pell Grant as well as eligibility for other need-based programs such as the Federal Supplemental Education Opportunity Grant (SEOG), Federal Direct Subsidized and Unsubsidized Loans, Federal Perkins Loan and the Michigan Tech University Student Award.
+The EFC determines your eligibility for the Federal Pell Grant as well as eligibility for other need-based programs such as the Federal Supplemental Education Opportunity Grant (SEOG), Federal Direct Subsidized and Unsubsidized Loans, Federal Perkins Loan and the Michigan Tech University Student Aid Grant.

 Why is my EFC higher than my brother’s?